sgersz/homelab-2025/README.md

 At the end of the day, this is about having fun, staying curious, and reminding myself that **learning never stops**.

+## 🔗 Related Projects

+Looking for more examples of my infrastructure and DevOps work?
+Check out these related projects:

+- [Simple CI/CD Pipeline](https://github.com/sgersz/simplecicd): A hands-on demo of using GitHub Actions to automate Docker builds for a Flask web app.
+- [Workspace Cost Reduction](https://github.com/sgersz/workspacecostreduction): A documented cloud cost optimization project migrating from AWS Workspaces to EC2 + Zscaler ZPA, achieving ~35% per-user savings.

 ## Key Skills Demonstrated
 - Docker, Unraid, Ansible
 - Network segmentation, VLANs, firewall config